sponge611/Calculating-PI-Chudnovsky/README.md

 # Calculating-PI-Chudnovsky
 This is a small project for calculating the value of Pi.
+Basically, the program calculate the [Chunovsky Series](https://en.wikipedia.org/wiki/Chudnovsky_algorithm), an efficient approach to get the value of Pi.

 - **pi.cpp** : The source code to calculate Chudnovsky Series with multithreads.
 - **pi** : The executable file.
 Execute the file with the command, `./pi -p [digits]`.